-The excavations revealed four large ovens dated to the Byzantine period (5th-6th C), which were built over the Hasmonean level.
-This production continued during the Early Arab period (7th-10th C), when three more kilns were added south of the Byzantine monastery.
+The excavations revealed four large ovens dated to the Byzantine period (5th-6th century), which were built over the Hasmonean level.
+This production continued during the Early Arab period (7th-10th century), when three more kilns were added south of the Byzantine monastery.

 In the photo below are the remains of one of the kilns, marked by the blue sign.
 Many fragments were uncovered in the waste pile of the production center.

 During the Mameluke period (13th-16th century) the ancient church was in ruins.
 However, during this time several installations were constructed, such as two kilns used for burning pottery.
 These can be seen near the ancient stables on the north side of the open area.